SHARE

 Visit At Least One Museum

-Purchase a Paris pass which gives access to multiple museums and tourist attractions at a discount, and the Arc de Triomphe (which has a great view of the Eiffel Tower), Sainte Chapelle, and Versailles.
-The Louvre is also included in the pass, giving you access to Mona Lisa if seeing her is high on your list.
+Purchase a Paris Pass, which gives you access to multiple museums and tourist attractions at a discount, including the Arc de Triomphe (with a great view of the Eiffel Tower), Sainte Chapelle, and Versailles.
+The Louvre is also included in the pass, giving you access to the Mona Lisa if seeing her is high on your list.
 A pass will save you money and time.
 For budget travelers, the first Sunday of every month allows for free entry to some of the major museums in the city.

-Regarding French pastry, visit Pierre HermƩ over LadurƩe for macarons.
+Paris is known for their pastries.
+You will hear much about LadurƩe for macarons, but I prefer to visit Pierre HermƩ rather than LadurƩe.
 The tarte au citron at SƩbastian Gaudard is a personal favorite.

 pierre macarons paris france first time guide to paris everyday parisian